benjidodge/CS361-microservice/README.md

     data = income + ";" + time + ";" + rate
     s.send(data.encode())

-After the data is sent to the microservice, the futture value calculation will run and send the result back to the client.
+After the data is sent to the microservice, the future value calculation will run and send the result back to the client.
 To receive the result from the microservice, the below code needs to be used: